google/safety-web/packages/runner/README.md

-# runner-safety-web
+# @safety-web/runner

-A NodeJS binary that wraps ESLint and safety-web. `runner-safety-web` makes it easier to scan a project that is not yet setup with ESLint.
+A NodeJS binary that wraps ESLint and safety-web. `@safety-web/runner` makes it easier to scan a project that is not yet setup with ESLint.
 It:

 - Uses heuristics to determine the project structure